-After you install this plugin, use it with the Index MySQL Tool under the Tools menu.
+After you install and activate this plugin, visit the Index MySQL Tool under the Tools menu.
+From there you can press the Add Keys Now button.
 If you have large tables, use it with WP-CLI instead to avoid timeouts.
-Give the shell command wp help index-mysql to learn how.
+See the WP-CLI section to learn more.

 What does it do for my site?

 This plugin works to make your MySQL database work more efficiently by adding high-performance keys to the tables you choose.
 On request it monitors your site’s use of your MySQL database to detect which database operations are slowest.
 It is most useful for large sites: sites with many users, posts, pages, and / or products.

 You can use it to restore WordPress’s default keys if need be.

 What is this all about?